-If you use different wording when administering an oath/affirmation, the oath or affirmation is still valid.
+If you use different wording when administering an oath/affirmation, the oath or affirmation is still Last rev. September 2024 valid.
 SDCL 22-29-8 says, "The term oath...includes any affirmation, and every other mode of attesting the truth of that which is stated, which is authorized by law.
 It is no defense [to perjury] that the oath/affirmation was administered or taken in an irregular manner."